AndrewEllis93/Print-Tuning-Guide/README.md

 # Extrusion Multiplier

 **(!)
 You should [calibrate your extruder](https://docs.vorondesign.com/build/startup/#extruder-calibration-e-steps) first.**

-Calibrating your extruder ensures that the extrusion multiplier will be the same across all printers.
+- Calibrating your extruder ensures that the extrusion multiplier will be the same across all printers.
 Extruder calibration simply ensures that 100mm requested = 100mm extruded.
 Extrusion *multiplier* is a per-filament setting, depending on the properties of each material.

 **(!)
 You should also [tune pressure advance](#pressure-advance) first.**

-These tests try to remove PA as a variable as much as possible, but having a good PA value is still ideal.
+- These tests try to remove PA as a variable as much as possible, but having a good PA value is still ideal.

+This must be done, at a minimum, per filament brand/type.
+It may vary by color or by roll, depending how consistent your filament brand of choice is.
+With KVP I am usually able to run the same EM for all colors.

 ## Background

-This is a widely misunderstood and debated subject.
+This is a bit of a debated subject.
 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.
+### Methods I'm Not a Fan Of
+The below methods I've found to have error of up to 5% (sometimes even more) - which may not sound too bad but it makes a *huge* difference on the appearance of your prints.
+- #### Measuring Wall Thickness With Calipers

-Some guides you will find online mention printing a single or two-walled object and measuring the thickness with calipers.
-I find this method not to work very well at all, especially with ABS, presumably due to shrinkage.
+    - Some guides you will find online mention printing a single or two-walled object and measuring the thickness with calipers.
+        - I find this method not to work very well at all, especially with ABS, presumably due to shrinkage.
+        - This method is also impacted by pressure advance, which can easily throw off your results.
+- #### SuperSlicer Calibration

-SuperSlicer has a built-in flow calibration tool, however I do not like this either, for a few reasons:
+    - SuperSlicer has a built-in flow calibration tool, however I do not like this either, for a few reasons:
         - It is very reliant on first layer squish.
         - Because it uses 100% infill, the first layer squish carries through all the way to the top.
         - It has ironing turned on by default.
         - The objects are too small.
 It's normal for smaller infill areas to look a bit more overextruded than larger infill areas.

-Both of the above methods I've found to have error of up to 5% (sometimes even more) - which may not sound too bad but it makes a *huge* difference on the appearance of your prints.

-This must be done per filament brand/type.
-It may vary by color or by roll, depending how consistent your filament brand of choice is.
-With KVP I am usually able to run the same EM for all colors.
+### Notes on Dimensional Accuracy
+I find the below method to result in prints that are within my personal acceptable tolerances, and work well for Voron parts.

+Voron parts are designed both for some shrinkage, and for reasonable tolerances, so **don't go crazy with calipers and comparing measurements to CAD/STL dimensions.**

+With the Voron test prints, as long as:
+- The thread tests screw together nicely, and
+- Bearings fit nicely without too much force into the Voron cube (F695 on bottom, 625 on top),

+Then you are pretty much good to go.

+If dimensional accuracy is your top priority for other projects:
+- Firstly, adjust your expectations.
+Remember, 3D printers are glorified hot glue guns, not CNC.
+You will not reliably get 0.005mm tolerances everywhere.
+- The first thing I would try would be to adjust EM based on part dimensions or fitment, and use the below method to tune *top layer flow separately* for aesthetics and flush fitment.
+- You may also need to play with shrinkage compensation, since we are dealing with ABS.
+Or print in a material with less shrinkage.
+- There is also some debate around whether you should calibrate your A/B axes.
+I have never found this necessary, however.

+You will have to find the method that works best for you.
+I am considering tight dimensional accuracy out of the scope of this guide.
 ## Method
 By far the best method I have found is purely visual/tactile. *Put the calipers down for now*.